MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/query-data-web-api.md

  Unless you specify a smaller page size, a maximum of 5000 rows will be returned for each request.
 If there are more rows that match the query filter criteria, a `@odata.nextLink` property will be returned with the results.
 Use the value of the `@odata.nextLink` property with a new `GET` request to return the next page of rows.

 > [!NOTE]
->  Queries on entity (table) definitions aren’t limited or paged.
+>  Queries on entity (table) definitions aren't limited or paged.
 More information:[Query table definitions using the Web API](query-metadata-web-api.md)

 <a name="bkmk_limitResults"></a>